Tech

 1. Transparent pricing and flexibility: For early-stage startups, budgets are often limited.
 Look for agencies that offer transparent pricing models, without hidden fees that can create unwanted surprises later.
 Flexibility in adjusting the engagement terms also matters, as priorities can shift dramatically.

 1. Product mindset: Beyond engineering, agencies with a strong product mindset can be invaluable.
 If they understand that development is part of a broader journey towards PMF, they can help make more strategic decisions.
-An ideal agency doesn’t just deliver what you ask for; it helps you determine what to build next and why.
+An ideal agency doesn’t just deliver what you ask for; it helps you determine what to build next (and why).

 Conclusion